PromptECO/clariform/README.md

 ## Usage Alternatives

-Below are alternative ways to run Clariform, most assuming [Docker](https://www.docker.com/) is [installed](https://docs.docker.com/engine/install/) and up running.
+Below are alternative ways to run Clariform.

 ### Build from Repo